 - Well-versed in the gym enough to handle a high-volume, burnout-guaranteed program

 - An expert in biomechanics, revert to proper form, and boast foundational strength

 - One of the lucky few with god-like genetics and no trouble sculpting pure mass

-Nippard divides this program into three 8-week sections revolving around one concept: Linear progression.
+Nippard divides this program into three 8-week sections revolving around one concept called Linear progression.
 In other words, you’ll hit the throttle and add weight to the bar with every workout!

 The three included beginner programs include:

 - Full-body: Three full-body workouts a week, four rest days